MartinWinton/Instagram/README.md

 - [x] Users can view detail view of post by clicking on grid cell of profile view
 - [x] Users can click on the edit profile button on their profile to edit their name and their bio
 - [x] When updating profile, both the feed and the profile page are updated with the new data
+- [x] Profile page displays username on header
 - [x] Edit profile button is only shown if user is on own profile page, whether through tab or by clicking on picture
 - [x] Each post on feed and on detail view has a "View (#number of comments) comments" label that updates whenever user comments
+- [x] When posting a comment, the textbox is cleared.
+Users cannot post empty comments
+- [x] follower/following count is random

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):